vulong264/CoderTicket/README.md

 * [x] Users can buy tickets to an event, choose the types of tickets, and the quantity of tickets.
 * [x] Users cannot buy more tickets than the quantity available.
 * [x] Users can only buy up to 10 of a ticket type at a time.
 Show a nice flash message.
-	//LONGV NOTE: MESSAGE NOT SHOWN.
-SOMETHING WRONG WITH MANY REDIRECT

 #### Users

 * [x] User can sign up by providing their email, password, and name.